Berkeley-CS61B/website-sp24/labs/lab01/index.md

 **Before continuing, make sure that you have completed all above tasks besides the git exercise:**

-1. You have installed Java 17 or higher.
 1. You have successfully created your local repo for the class on your own machine.
 This is the `{{ site.semester }}-s***` repository you earlier.
 1. You have pulled from the skeleton, and you have a `lab01` directory.